DENIOS Ltd are dedicated to providing customers, consumers and businesses with the highest level of service.

 To meet the cancellation deadline, it is sufficient for you to send your communication concerning your exercise of the right to cancel before the cancellation period has expired.

-If you cancel an order, we will reimburse to you all payments received from you.
-We may make a deduction from the reimbursement for loss in value of any goods supplied, if the loss is the result of unnecessary handling by you.
+If you cancel an order, we will reimburse payments received from you - minus 30% to cover the inspection, handling and repackaging charge.
+We may make a further deduction from the reimbursement for loss in value of any goods supplied, if the loss is the result of unnecessary handling by you.
 We will make the reimbursement without undue delay, and not later than – (a) 14 days after the day we receive back from you any goods supplied, or (b) (if earlier) 14 days after the day you provide evidence that you have returned the goods, or (c) if there were no goods supplied, 14 days after the day on which we are informed about your decision to cancel this contract.

 The deadline is met if you send back the goods before the period of 14 days has expired.
 You will have to bear the direct cost of returning the goods.
 You are only liable for any diminished value of the goods resulting from the handling other than what is necessary to establish the nature, characteristics and functioning of the goods.